paramothers/docs/README.md

 ##### 491499 - 91 9940651567 - paramasivam.k1@tcs.com #####

-* Having 12 Years of experience in IT
+* Having 12 Years of experience in IT, worked in Java and its various frameworks/library
 * Qualified, **B.E in Computer Science Engineer** at 2003, in Bharathidasan University
 * Having work experience about 5 years from **TCS**, 5 years in **Mahindra Satyam**, 2 years in **iGATE**
 * Had been working in Banking, Oil and Gas, Logistic and Media domain.
 * He is good at Design and Logical thinking.
-* He has habit of keep on updating new technologies/version only from ebook not just by articles.
+* He has habit of keep on updating new technologies/version only from ebook not only just by articles.
 * He learnt himself about NodeJS, various javaScript frameworks and android programming
 * He has idea as well used about different flavour of linux distribution.